tomwhartung/always_learning_codelabs/02-google_analytics/README.md

 - Advice:
   - Try to optimize after understanding where the problem areas lie

-## Step 4 - Step 0: Viewing the demo page
+## Section 4 - Step 0: Viewing the demo page

 After deleting the introductory comments in the downloaded code file: